cassandrawhitty/colorado_outdoor_guide/README.md

 We are consistently trying to improve the user's experience with this app.
 We value feedback from our community.
 Some ideas we have for improving this app are:

-🦾 Adding more areas for each sport
+🦾 Adding more areas for each sport <br />
 🦾 Improved fluidity between the user class and the sport class within the back end code

 ## Contact